Zuehlke/software-engineering-corner/src/articles/fpga-digital-twins/index.md

 It shall be a castle, out of solid stone.
 They are seven people and have five horses.

-*"Be thou quick or thy head shall tumble"* - thus a deal was struck.
+*"Be thou quick or thy head shall tumble"* — thus a deal was struck.

 Well, how do you proceed?
 According to most waterfall methods, we must first specify every requirement, both functional and non-functional, then build the solution, and finally test to verify that the requirements have been met.

 So, you begin.

-With an idea already in mind, you sketch a nice plan and then hastly begin to carve stones.
+With an idea already in mind, you sketch a nice plan and then hastily begin to carve stones.
 You carve and carve, carry the finished blocks over long distances from the quarry to the site.
-You put one block on top of another, build walls, roofs and interiors and polish the door handles.
+You put one block on top of another, build walls, roofs, interiors and polish the door handles.
-Finally, after a year  - or three - the castle is finished.
+Finally, after a year — or three — the castle is finished.

-It looks just like the one on the plan you showed them in the beginning - from the outside that is.
+It looks just like the one on the plan you showed them in the beginning — from the outside that is.
-The first time you walk through with the noble people, they say; "Yeah, nice and all, but where is the entrance for the horses?
+The first time you walk through the castle with the nobles, they say, "Yeah, nice and all, but where is the entrance for the horses?"
-The horses?
-They will go into the stable in the backyard, we'll build them a nice shelt...
-THE BACKYARD?!
+Thereupon, you reply, “The horses?
+They will go into the stable in the backyard — we’ll build them a nice shelt…” The nobles, appalled by your response, interrupt you by exclaiming: "THE BACKYARD?!"
-No, no, no, the horses should have been *inside* the castle!
-We don't want to leave them unprotected outside!
+"No, no, no, the horses should have been *inside* the castle" they say.
+"We don't want to leave them unprotected outside!
 It's a castle after all!
 And where do our 14 servants live?
-Surely we didn't need to mention that we never take care of the horses by ourselves.
+Surely, we didn't need to mention that we never take care of the horses by ourselves".

 Oh boy.
 Good thing we have Python nowadays!

-### A more realistic example: ICU patient supervision
+### A more realistic example: Intensive Care Unit (ICU) patient supervision

 You won't be surprised to learn that at Zühlke, we don't often build medieval stone castles.
-As a more realistic (though still fictional) example, consider the development of a new device to remote monitor ICU[^3] patients in a hospital.
+As a more realistic (though still fictional) example, consider the development of a new device to remote monitor ICU patients in a hospital.
-Besides a CPU with a webserver for remote monitoring, the device shall have an FPGA on it.
+Besides a CPU with a web server for remote monitoring, the device shall have an FPGA on it.
 It shall act as a sensor fusion building block and network preprocessor as a first line of defence.
 This way, the system's reliability and attack resilience will be increased.
-The surveillance application on the main processor-module shall only receive UDP[^4] frames which are sent to a specific destination port.
+The surveillance application on the main processor-module shall only receive UDP frames which are sent to a specific destination port.

 ### Still the same old game?

-We could now start the same way as our poor friends did a thousand years ago.
+We could now start the same way as our poor friends did a thousand years ago, by starting up our VHDL code machines, carving out block after block of code and building a rock-solid foundation for receiving Ethernet frames.
-We would start up our VHDL code machines, carve code block after code block, create a super solid foundation to receive ethernet frames, have the PLLs[^5] lock and the data passing through the device at line speed and without bit-errors.
+The Phase-Locked Loops (PLLs) would all be locked, the data stream would pass the device at line speed without any bit errors — so far so good.
 FPGA engineers know, those are time-consuming tasks, because before one can test anything, everything must be aligned with the hardware-specific properties of the target environment and the evaluation board.
 Three weeks in our fictional project, the LED is blinking on the evaluation board and the VHDL testbench features a few test cases to prove that the UDP filter works.

 So far so good.

 Now, while trying to test the device with our noble customers, we find out that not only IPv4 but also IPv6 shall be supported.
-Additionally, as soon as we hooked up our prototype to the test network in the hospital for the first field tests, random ARP frames began to pass through the filter, because the payload data matched the expected destination port by coincidence.
+Additionally, as soon as we hooked up our prototype to the test network in the hospital for the first field tests, other random IP frames began to pass through the filter, because the payload data matched the expected destination port in the UDP header by coincidence.
 As it turns out, we shouldn't just compare the UDP destination port field on a fixed offset.
-Both are learnings, that we just didn't think about in the beginning or during development.
+Both are learnings, which we just didn't think about in the beginning of the project or during development.

 ## A better way: building a digital twin first

 How can we minimize such risks?
-Long before loading the first limestone block onto our carriage, or rather, hooking our device up to the customer's network for the first time, we could create a digital model of the FPGA and its surroundings.
+Long before loading the first limestone onto our carriage — or rather, connecting our device to the customer's network for the first time — we could create a digital model of the FPGA and its surroundings.
-By using Python and the huge ecosystem behind, we simply abstract all the time consuming hardware bring-up problems.
+By using Python and its extensive ecosystem behind, we can abstract away all the time-consuming hardware bring-up challenges.
-Similarly, our friend a thousand years ago wouldn't need to deal with foundation and swamp problems before building the first wall.
+Similarly, our friend from a thousand years ago wouldn't have needed to deal with foundation or swamp-related problems before building the first wall.
-At the same time, a simple network capture or even synthetically generated data can replace the first walkthrough with our noblemen and spot problems before they are hard to remove.
+At the same time, a simple network capture or even synthetically generated data can replace the first walkthrough with our noblemen and spot problems before they become difficult and time consuming to fix.

 I think you start to get the concept: we are turning the waterfall upside down.

-Test-driven design shapes our implementation and from there we observe very quickly how the device acts in real life against our concept / requirements.
+Test-Driven Design shapes our implementation and from there we observe very quickly how the device acts in real life against our concept / requirements.
-And because we now use Python, we are much faster in adapting our implementation.
-Python is a high-level language and its ecosystem makes it very convenient to "just hack something".
-Not even mentioning AI GPTs that fluently speak Python but rarely VHDL.
+Since we now use Python and its vast ecosystem, we can adapt our implementation much faster, i.e., “hack something together” — not even mentioning AI GPT models that are fluent in Python but rarely in VHDL.
 The digital twin can be seen as a "dry run" before we actually start coding VHDL.

-### Walkthrough
-#### Creating a testbench
+### Creating a testbench

-Enough theory and funny words; let's walk through from A-Z for our patient supervision case.
+Enough theory and wordplay; let’s walk through the patient supervision case from A to Z.
 The filter we want to design shall only pass valid UDP frames with a specific destination port.

 Instead of building the filter right away, let us create a testbench and generate (synthetic) data as a first step: